 The double outline of the 2 characters holding and offering the Dendera Light Bulb, is the proof that the bulb was producing cold.
 They were cold themselves and they were represented having the goose bumps.

 And everything I've just said, is carved into the famous stone reliefs in the Hathor temple at Dendera, showing the Dendera Light Bulb.

-Dendera Light Bulb relief details, inside the Hathor temple in Egypt, showing this unique and outstanding double outline of the character offering the bulb : he was offering cold and he was cold himself.
+The above Dendera Light details, inside the Hathor temple in Egypt, are showing this unique and outstanding double outline of the character offering the bulb : he was offering cold and he was cold himself.

 This "double outline" isn't discussed at all by anybody, though it is the most important element of the Dendera reliefs.
 The fog is made of microdroplets of liquid water and it would evaporate itself, taking the necessary energy from the air.
 The result is the cooling down of the air.
 The character is offering cold, and he is cold himself.